James B. Whitfield: Florida Supreme Court

 In February 1904, Whitfield was appointed to the Florida Supreme Court by Governor William Sherman Jennings.
 Whitfield served on the court until his retirement on January 4, 1943, making him the second-longest serving Florida Supreme Court justice, only behind William Glenn Terrell.
 Additionally, Whitfield was elected Chief Justice by the court three times, serving in that role from January 1905 until June 1905, 1909 until 1913, and 1935 until 1937.

 Whitfield's tenure on the court was marked by a period of great uncertainty regarding the rights of African Americans in Florida.
 Whitfield himself did not have an opinion on the topic as a whole, rather regarding it on a case-by-case basis, often leading to conflicting opinions.
 For example, Whitfield wrote the majority opinion for Montgomery v.
 State (1908), in which he wrote that it is unlawful to exclude black jurors from trials.
 On the other hand, however, he reaffirmed racial segregation in Florida East Coast Ry.
 Co. v.
 Geiger (1913), which upheld separate but equal, and Parramore v.
 State (1921), which upheld a ban on mixed-race marriages.

 Whitfield retired from the court on January 4, 1943, due to declining health.

 Personal life

 Whitfield married Leila Nash on November 25, 1886.
 Nash died from complications following the birth of their first child, John Nash, in 1897.
 Whitfield later married Margaret Hayward Randolph on June 12, 1901.
-They had five children together, Mary Croom, James Bryan Jr., Julia, Margaret, and Randolph.
+They had five children together.

 Death and legacy

 Whitfield died on August 20, 1948, at his home in Tallahassee, Florida.
-He is buried in Tallahassee's Saint Johns Episcopal Church Cemetery.

 In 1945, Whitfield received an honorary Doctor of Laws degree from the University of Florida.
 The University of Florida also has a scholarship in his memory, the Judge James Bryan Whitfield Constitutional Law Scholarship.